Azure Batch best practices

 Using a job to run a single task is inefficient.
 For example, it's more efficient to use a single job containing 1000 tasks rather than creating 100 jobs that contain 10 tasks each.
 Running 1000 jobs, each with a single task, would be the least efficient, slowest, and most expensive approach to take.

-Because of this, make sure not to design a Batch solution that requires thousands of simultaneously active jobs.
+Because of this, avoid designing a Batch solution that requires thousands of simultaneously active jobs.
 There is no quota for tasks, so executing many tasks under as few jobs as possible efficiently uses your job and job schedule quotas.

 A Batch job has an indefinite lifetime until it's deleted from the system.
 Its state designates whether it can accept more tasks for scheduling or not.